TechnologyClassroom/SetupNotes/ESXi.md

 Michael McMahon

-ESXi (VMware vSphere Hypervisor) is a proprietary system using the vmkernel.
+ESXi (VMware vSphere Hypervisor) uses the proprietary vmkernel.

 A client uses ESXi so I have started teaching myself.
 I am not interested in this subject so I will only focus on installation and initial configuration.
 If you see I have made a mistake or know of a better way of doing things, add an issue to the SetupNotes repository or send me an email.